 If you are presenting other qualifications apply as an ‘overseas' applicant, irrespective of your nationality and/or place of residence.

 When starting an application, should I click on Log In or New User?
-Applicants sitting for MATSEC examination/s in 2019 will be provided with a username and password (displayed bottom right on the MATSEC result sheet).
-If your password starts with M9, type in the username and password and click on the 'Log In' button.
+If you have registered for MATSEC Advanced/Intermediate Level examinations taking place in 2021 you shall be provided with a Username and Password on your Result Slip.
+If your password starts with 'M' you should select 'Log In' and use these credentials when submitting an online application for admission.